Melissa Perry (epidemiologist): Research work

 Perry spent 13 years as faculty with the department of environmental health at the Harvard School of Public Health.
 Her work at Harvard included conducting occupational health research on the causes of injuries in meatpacking plants, which later became important for understanding the inordinate risks faced by US meatpacking workers during the COVID-19 pandemic.
 In 2011, Perry was appointed chair of the Department of Environmental and Occupational Health at George Washington University.
 In 2022, Perry was hired as dean of the College of Public Health at George Mason University.

-While chair of Environmental and Occupational Health at George Washington University Perry co-chaired The Heartland Health Research Alliance led by Chuck Benbrook to study correlations between Midwest pesticide use and health issues for women and children.
-Perry authored multiple papers on alleged reproductive health risks of herbicide exposure.
+While chair of Environmental and Occupational Health at George Washington University Perry authored multiple papers on alleged reproductive health risks of herbicide exposure.

 At George Mason University, Perry directs a lab that investigates the impact of various environmental exposures on human health, focusing on reproductive toxicity caused by pesticide exposures.
-While located at George Washington University, Perry's lab also developed new techniques for high-volume identification of chromosomal abnormalities in sperm cells.
+While at Harvard University and subsequently at George Washington University, Perry's lab also developed new techniques for high-volume identification of chromosomal abnormalities in sperm cells.
 The lab has conducted multiple studies to understand the link between chromosomal abnormalities caused by environmental risk factors.
 In 2015, the lab was involved in conducting the first large scale epidemiological study to look at organophosphate poisoning and chromosomal abnormalities in adult men.

 Research from the lab provided extensive evidence showing automated methods are superior to manual methods for estimating sex chromosome disomy through fluorescence in situ hybridization (FISH) techniques.
 The lab also published the largest study to date to provide estimates of sex chromosome disomy among men attending fertility clinics.
-Most recently, lab members have investigated exposure to commonly used herbicides in the United States, including 2,4-D and glyphosate, and have investigated environmental and reproductive health among men of color in Washington, D.C.
+Lab members have investigated exposure to commonly used herbicides in the United States, including 2,4-D and glyphosate, neonicotinoids and have investigated environmental and reproductive health among men of color in Washington, D.C.
+One of Perry's most widely cited research papers was one of the first reports on the human health effects of neonicotinoids.

+Perry currently writes a column for Psychology Today that covers insights on mental health and well-being called, "The Mindful Epidemiologist."